ecairn/powertrack-rb/README.md

 # powertrack-rb
-A Ruby gem for building GNIP PowerTrack streaming clients
+A Ruby gem for building GNIP PowerTrack streaming clients.

 ## How to use it ?